 At the bottom of page 18 "that military helicopters often used special noise reducing devices".
 Reference is made to a website that links to ear protection systems.
-These are passive, and it's not the noise that is reduced, but the effect of the noise!
-Could RL's collaborators be more specific on helicopter noise reducing devices?
-The military which have been consulted are unaware of their existence and are anxious to learn more about these gadgets.
+It's not the noise that is reduced; it's the effect of the noise.

-There are many other examples of disinformation such as claiming that the wind was preventing the witnesses from hearing the sound while, in reality, in the ERNAGE and PLANCENOIT cases, the wind direction was favorable to propagate the sound in the direction of the witnesses.
-Furthermore, computer images were generated based on non-existing configurations without verifying the real configuration of the helicopters which were operating at that time.
+There are many other examples of disinformation such as claiming that the wind was preventing the witnesses from hearing the sound while, in reality, in the Ernage and Plancenoit cases, the wind direction was favourable to propagate the sound in the direction of the witnesses.
+Furthermore, computer images were generated based on invented configurations without verifying the real configuration of the helicopters which were operating at that time.

-Based on their artificially constructed platform, skeptics saturate readers by injecting multiple, imaginary and sometimes contradictory assumptions and hope that these readers will conclude that there are reasons to mistrust the declarations of the authorities and the testimonies of the witnesses.
+Based on their artificially constructed platform, sceptics saturate readers by injecting multiple, imaginary and sometimes contradictory assumptions and hope that these readers will conclude that there are reasons to mistrust the declarations of the authorities and the testimonies of the witnesses.
 Many of these witnesses feel betrayed, since they spontaneously reported their experience which, for them, was totally aberrant.
-Today, 20 years after the event, they are still hounded by doubtfully qualified skeptics who are broadcasting all over the world that they simply saw helicopters.
+Today, 20 years after the event, they are still hounded by doubtfully qualified sceptics who are broadcasting all over the world that they simply saw helicopters.

-The problem is that a significant part of the population is prepared to accept the arguments of the skeptics.
+The problem is that a significant part of the population is prepared to accept the arguments of the sceptics.
 Indeed, it is an important mental step to admit that events are happening in our airspace which remain unexplained.
 For them, it is easier to believe superficial assumptions than worrying about unexplainable events.
-Apparently, this seems to be the problem with the skeptics; they are paranoid about the fact that many observations are unexplainable by means of existing technology.
+Apparently, this seems to be the problem with the sceptics; they are paranoid about the fact that many observations are unexplainable by means of existing technology.

 Renaud LECLET and his collaborators overlook the fact that the Belgian Air Force and SOBEPS had enough arguments to conclude that the flying objects of the Belgian wave couldn't be helicopters or some other conventional aircraft.
 They judge the SOBEPS efforts as "insufficient", but forget that it was an amateur organization that had to rely on volunteers.
-Taking this into consideration, SOBEPS did a marvelous job.
+Taking this into consideration, SOBEPS did a marvellous job.
 They conducted over 600 inquiries and compiled 20,000 pages of witness reports.
 Of course, mistakes were made, such as the drawing of the UAP track in the Ernage case.
 But who can blame them; it was merely impossible to conduct more that 600 full-fledged investigations with their limited human resources.

 Nevertheless, the authors of the present study fully accept and support a critical approach in the analysis of UAP testimonies.
 This, of course, on condition that the analysis is objective and based on real facts and data and not on imaginary and unrealistic assumptions.
-Thus, it seemed useful to respond to the challenge of the skeptics to help them and others to realize that the real problem is more serious and profound than they perceived, so far.
+Thus, it seemed useful to respond to the challenge of the sceptics to help them and others to realize that the real problem is more serious and profound than they perceived, so far.
 Their methods and strategy strongly contribute to the difficult process of recognizing the basic problem and investigating it in a normal rational way.
 Scientists are dissuaded to become involved in this topic and even the witnesses shy away from reporting what they saw.